Gueust/elasticsearch-metrics-samples/README.md

 Dependencies
 ------------

 When using Python 2:

-    pip install elasticsearch
+    pip install -r requirements.txt

-When using Python 3:
+When using Python 2:

-    pip3 install elasticsearch
+    pip3 install -r requirements.txt

 For documentation(todo):
     sudo easy_install sphinx